 All these are things you need to settle with yourself and understand that in lunching out as a wildlife photographer, your client base is likely to be small compared to other niches such as wedding photography, portraiture, or photojournalism.

-It's also expedient that you prepare a business plan stating all the cost, expenses, and monthly or yearly projection to determine if the business will be able to cover your bills.
+It's also expedient that you prepare a business plan stating all the costs, expenses, and monthly or yearly projections to determine if the business will be able to cover your bills.

-What it takes to become proficient as an animal photography
+What it would take to become proficient as an animal photographer

-As much as there is no compelling law for one to acquire any degree or diploma before they can become professional photographers in Nigeria, it is recommended that one should get at least some certification from some reputable photography schools in Nigeria in other to build credibility.
+As much as there is no compelling law for one to acquire any degree or diploma before they can become professional photographers in Nigeria, it is recommended that one should get at least one or two certifications from some reputable photography schools in Nigeria in other to build credibility.

 With that out of the way, one can specialize in different areas of animal photography, such as